 An artist accomplished on the world’s leading concert stages, recent highlights include Mahler’s Eighth Symphony with Marin Alsop and the Chicago Symphony Orchestra at the Ravinia Festival, and Das Lied von der Erde with the Houston Symphony and Juraj Valčuha, Saint Louis Symphony Orchestra and Stéphane Denève, and with the Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano – where he subsequently returned for Kodaly’s Psalmus Hungaricus.

-Concert performances of opera are also a fixture: Clay Hilley has been heard in recent seasons as Florestan (Fidelio) for both Atlanta Symphony Orchestra under Robert Spano and the Edinburgh International Festival with Sir Donald Runnicles and The Philharmonia; in Act Two of Tristan und Isolde with Edward Gardner and the Orchestra of the Norwegian National Opera; in Act Three of Siegfried with Erik Nielsen and the Bilbao Symphony; and as Radamès in Act Three of Aida with Nicola Luisotti and the Atlanta Symphony Orchestra.
+Concert performances of opera are also a fixture of the busy tenor’s schedule: Clay Hilley has been heard as Florestan (Fidelio) for both Atlanta Symphony Orchestra under Robert Spano and the Edinburgh International Festival with Sir Donald Runnicles and The Philharmonia; in Act Two of Tristan und Isolde with Edward Gardner and the Orchestra of the Norwegian National Opera; in Act Three of Siegfried with Erik Nielsen and the Bilbao Symphony; and as Radamès in Act Three of Aida with Nicola Luisotti and the Atlanta Symphony Orchestra.

 The tenor’s burgeoning video catalogue includes Der Ring des Nibelungen from Deutsche Oper Berlin (Naxos) – about which Opera News wrote, “Vocally, he’s the finest Siegfried on DVD, with ringing top notes, perfect diction and impressive tonal flexibility” – and Götterdämmerung filmed at the Bayreuth Festival (Deutsche Grammophon).